 Did you know that cats are chronically dehydrated?
-You may be wondering if it is beneficial for cats to use a water fountain.
-The good news is, cat water fountains are safe when properly cared for and maintained.
-It’s important to find the right fountain for your cat and follow proper cleaning maintenance.
+You may be wondering are water fountains good for cats?
+Or are cat water fountains safe?
+The good news is, cat water fountains are safe as long as the water level is monitored daily.
+If the fountain is empty for a long time but is still running, it can burn out.
+It’s important to find the right cat water fountain and follow proper cleaning maintenance.

 What are cat water fountains and how do they work?

 A cat water fountain is simply a drinking fountain for cats.
 There are different types of fountains, including automatic, non-automatic, ceramic, plastic, and stainless steel.